raspberrychris/cryptotravellers/content/blog/6-tips-and-tricks-for-beginners-of-cryptocurrency-the-basics.md

 +++
 **Cryptocurrency** is a new and exciting technology with the potential to change our lives.
 Cryptocurrency has become popular in recent years, largely due to Bitcoin's rise in value.
 You may be interested in learning more about cryptocurrency for beginners, or you could even be considering investing some of your own money into this emerging field - either way, there are many resources available that will help you get started!

-This blog post includes 6 tips that should make it easier for beginners to understand cryptocurrency and provide them with some great resources along the way.
+This blog post includes tips and tricks that should make it easier for beginners to understand cryptocurrency and provide them with some great resources along the way.

 ## What is Cryptocurrency Anyway?